Corporate GovernanceCorporate Governance Guidelines

 Article 8

-The Company will make efforts so that the corporate activities of the Group align with and contribute to maintaining the natural environment and social systems, and will thereby promote the “sustainability management” that aims to enhance sustainability and further growth of the Group.
-In line with these efforts, the Company will engage in solving social and environmental issues through its businesses in a positive and active manner.
+The Company shall make efforts so that the corporate activities of the Group align with and contribute to maintaining the natural environment and social systems, and shall thereby promote the “sustainability management” that aims to enhance sustainability and further growth of the Group.
+In line with these efforts, the Company shall engage in solving social and environmental issues through its businesses in a positive and active manner.

 (Sustainability Committee)